tikhono/CryptoHackPals/pals/set2/_12_byte_at_a_time_ecb_decryption_simple/README.md

 > ### Byte-at-a-time ECB decryption (Simple)
 >
-> Copy your oracle function to a new function that encrypts buffers under ECB mode using a _consistent_ but _unknown_ key (for instance, assign a single random key, once, to a global variable).
+> Copy your oracle function to a new function that encrypts buffers under ECB mode using a _consistent_ but _unknown_ KEY (for instance, assign a single random KEY, once, to a global variable).
 >
 > Now take that same function and have it append to the plaintext, BEFORE ENCRYPTING, the following string:
 >